Welcome to NexStorm

 NexStorm Rapid Assimilation Model (NSRAM)

 The NSRAM is a mesoscale CONUS 2D model that produces probabilistic 1km resolution future weather radar.
-It takes in initial conditions from the HRRR model and current weather radar to predict the next hour of what the radar is expected to show in the next hour at 2 minute timesteps.
+It takes in initial conditions from the HRRR model and current weather radar to predict the next hour of what the radar is expected to show in the next hour at 5 minute steps.

-It refreshes (produces a new run) every 15 minutes.
-The model takes about 10 minutes to ingest data and simulate, and so images are uploaded as the run progresses.
-This may cause some “jumping” in the plots, so keep an eye on the timestamp while looking through the predictions.
+It refreshes (produces a new run) every 10 minutes.
+The model takes about 10 minutes to ingest data and simulate, and images are uploaded at the end of the run.

 Disclaimer: This is an experimental model and should not be used for safety related decisions.
 Refer to the NWS (weather.gov) for the most up to date information.